Study #3040 The MERIDIAN Study

-• If you smoke tobacco or marijuana, or used marijuana products (incl.
-CBD oil or edibles) in the last 6 months
+- If you smoke tobacco or marijuana in the last 6 months, or unwilling to stop using marijuana products (incl.
+CBD oil or edibles) during the study.

-2 screening visits, one enrollment visit; three cycles of three visits each with a 28 days reset period in-between cycles.
-Each study visit (except for the enrollment visit) will involve the collection of blood, urine, and stool samples, as well as medical information (i.e. waist circumference, weight, vitals, etc.), filling out questionnaires, and completing dietary recalls
+1 screening visit, one enrollment visit; three cycles of three visits each with a 28 days reset period in-between cycles.
+Each study visit (except for the enrollment visit) will involve the collection of blood, urine, and stool samples, as well as medical information (i.e. waist circumference, weight, vitals, etc.), filling out questionnaires, and completing dietary recalls.

 Can I work?